Our history

 1864

-The Pease family had built for themselves a mansion, Hummersknott, the house is still there, forming the core of Carmel College which has been built on the estate.
-The present allotments were the kitchen garden and orchard of Hummersknott Hall.
+The Pease family had built for themselves a mansion, Hummersknott Hall.
+The house is still there and forms the core of Carmel College which has been built on the estate.
+The allotments were the kitchen garden and orchard of Hummersknott Hall.

 190x